Eschatologue/CM_wiki/docs/class/paladin/blade.md

 #### Saving Throws

-If a Manoeuvre requires a saving throw, the DC equals 8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice).
+If a Manoeuvre requires a saving throw, the DC equals 8 plus your Strength or Dexterity modifier (your choice) and Proficiency Bonus.

+### Level 3: Sacred Duel

+As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one use of your Channel Divinity to begin a Sacred Duel.
+Choose one creature that you can see within 30 feet, it must succeed a **:d20-save: Wisdom saving throw**{ .d20 } or it is engaged in a Sacred Duel, designating you and the target as Duelists.

+Duelists are under the following effects:

+**Resistance**{ .inl } Duelists have **:dmg-res: Resistance**{ .em } to all damage from creatures, except for the other Duelist.

+**Limited Targeting**{ .inl } Duelists has **:d20-dis: Disadvantage**{ .d20 } on attack rolls against other creatures, except for other Duelists.

+This Sacred Duel lasts for 1 minute, or until one Duelist have the ^^Unconcious^^ condition.
+Alternatively, a Duelist can choose to yield, ending the Sacred Duel early (no action required), when they do, it has the ^^Stunned^^ condition until the end of its next turn.

+### Level 7: Additional Fighting Style

+You gain another [:option-feat-fighting: Fighting Style feat](../../option/feat/feat-fighting-style/index.md) of your choice.

 ### Level 7: Masterful Technique

-Your skill with the weapons of war has grown.

-**Improved Superiority**{ .inl } You gain one additional Superiority Die, and your Superiority Dice become :die-d8: d8s.
+You gain one additional Superiority Die, and your Superiority Dice become :die-d8: d8s.
 You also learn two additional Manoeuvres of your choice.
 When you reach Paladin level 15 you gain another Superiority Die (for a total of five), and your Superiority Dice become :die-d10: d10s.
 You also learn two additional Manoeuvres.

-**Improved Mastery**{ .inl } You learn the Mastery property of two additional kinds of weapons of your choice with which you have proficiency.

 ### Level 15: Incredible Alacrity